Empirical observation of negligible fairness-accuracy trade-offs in machine learning for public policy: Evaluating Trade-Offs

 We started with the assumption, based on existing theoretical work, that there is a trade-off between ``accuracy'' and ``fairness.''
-As an initial experiment, we explored how model ``accuracy'' changes upon adjusting for disparities in the Inmate Mental Health setting using a single temporal validation split (with test set outcomes spanning 4/2018 to 4/2019).
-In Figs. 1C and 1D, each pair of points is a model specification: with results obtained without adjusting for equity in blue and those with the equity adjustment in orange.
+As an initial experiment, we explored how model ``accuracy'' changes upon adjusting for disparities in the Inmate Mental Health setting using a single temporal validation split (with validation set outcomes spanning 4/2018 to 4/2019).
+In Figs. 1c and 1d, each pair of points is a model specification: with results obtained without adjusting for equity in blue and those with the equity adjustment in orange.
 The x-axis shows the precision (positive predictive value) of each model on the 500 selected individuals and the y-axis shows the recall disparity between white and non-white individuals.
-Fig. 1C shows all models considered, while Fig. 1D provides a more detailed view of the better-performing models that might reasonably be selected.
-All of the unadjusted models had significant disparities, indicating that bias audits and model selection by themselves are insufficient for achieving fairness.
-However, applying our proposed bias mitigation method to adjust for disparities, we find little evidence of a fairness-accuracy trade-off: overall, the mean change in precision after adjustment is -0.0006 (std: 0.0087); Fig. 1E shows the distribution of these shifts.
+Fig. 1c shows all models considered (the model specifications used here are detailed in Supplementary Table 1), while Fig. 1d provides a more detailed view of the better-performing models that might reasonably be selected.
+All of the unadjusted models had significant disparities, indicating that merely measuring disparities to inform the process of model selection would be insufficient for achieving fairness.
+However, applying our proposed bias mitigation method to adjust for disparities, we find little evidence of a fairness-accuracy trade-off: overall, the mean change in precision after adjustment is -0.0006 (std: 0.0087); Fig. 1e shows the distribution of these shifts.

 We also investigated creating a composite model (based on the work of Dwork and colleagues \cite{Dwork2018DecoupledLearning}) by choosing the best-performing model for each subgroup and using the recall-equalizing set of individuals (maintaining a total list size of 500) from each subgroup-optimized model.
-The performance of this composite on the subsequent test set is shown as a red diamond in Figs. 1C and 1D.
-On both fairness and accuracy-related metrics, this composite appears to perform competitively with other models, but doesn't stand out as doing particularly well on either metric.
+The performance of this composite on the subsequent validation set is shown as a red diamond in Figs. 1c and 1d.
+On both fairness and accuracy-related metrics, this composite appears to perform competitively with other models, but does not stand out as out-performing the fairness-adjusted individual models on either metric.
+The promise of the composite strategy is that it might improve the accuracy on each subgroup (and, hence, the overall performance across subgroups) while yielding more equitable results.
+In this initial experiment, however, the more complex approach of building a composite model shows no indication of providing gains beyond the simpler approach of making fairness-enhancing adjustments to a single, well-performing model.